The Triumph of Szalánkemén, the bloodiest battle of the century, 1691

 However, many things happened during the following night.
 Listening to the advice of the French officers and Prince Thököly, Pasha Köprülüzade Mustafa went around the deployed Christian army on 18 August.
 Thus, the Vizier deployed his own army in their back, on the slopes of the Kosavac hill, cutting off Louis’ army from a possible retreat.
 The Ottomans stood on the higher ground, surrounded by freshly dug trenches.
 Vizier Mustapha took command over the Ottoman infantry defending the trenches while he appointed Thököly and Serasker Ibrahim to lead the cavalry.
 The Christians were astonished and realized that their logistic lines were also cut towards Pétervárad.
 The Turkish flotilla managed to chase the food-supplier boats of the Christians away, too.

 Reacting to this, the Prince Louis of Baden made half-turns with his army and noticed that the Turks’ trench surrounding the hill slope didn’t totally reach the Danube.
-The right wing at the Danube was led by General Souches, the left was commanded by the seasoned soldier, Vice-General Dünnewald.
-The prince placed infantrymen and riders to his left wing to break through the Turks’ right wing that consisted of riders and break into the gap.
+The right-wing at the Danube was led by General Souches, the left was commanded by the seasoned soldier, Vice-General Dünnewald.
+The prince placed infantrymen and riders on his left wing to break through the Turks’ right wing which consisted of riders and break into the gap.
 The reserve forces were under the command of Prince Charles of Holstein.
-The Hungarian Hussars of the Zichy and the Batthyány regiment stood in the third line of the left-wing, along with the Serbian riders.
+The Hungarian Hussars of the Zichy and the Batthyány regiment stood in the third line of the left wing, along with the Serbian riders.

 Taking advantage of Souche’s death, the Janissaries could beat the attackers back by suffering severe losses themselves and only the counter-attack of Prince Holstein’s cuirassiers could push the Turks back.
 It was Guido Starhemberg who took over Souche’s place.
 The forces led by Guido Starhemberg have attacked twice but without success.
 The major general was wounded by arrows and he received an arrow into his chest for the third time, but he kept on fighting.
 Yet, the attack of the right-wing got blocked.